 unsafe for you to drive?

 Further advice on driving in adverse weather conditions is available in the Highway Code.
-For more information visit http://www.highways.gov.uk/traffic-information/seasonal-advice/winter-driving-advice/.
+Find more information here.

 Having an emergency kit in your car can be really useful if you get stuck unexpectedly.
 This should include: